Your Complete Guide to PPC (Pay-Per-Click) Advertising

 What is PPC (pay-per-click) advertising?

 At its most basic, PPC advertising is an auction-based method of buying digital advertising on a pay-per-click (PPC) basis on platforms like Google Ads.
 Advertisers only pay when someone clicks on or engages with an ad rather than paying when an ad impression is served or viewed on the page.

 This guide is an introduction to the mechanics, strategies and tactics of paid search to achieve your campaign goals.
-Specifically, it focuses on the text ads that appear on the search results via Google Ads and Microsoft Advertising.
+Specifically, it focuses on the text ads that appear in the search results via Google Ads and Microsoft Advertising.
 This is also called search engine marketing or SEM.